-There are lots of tales-sad to humorous to just plain crazy.
-Here are some which didn't fit anywhere else.
+There are many tales, from sad to humorous to just plain crazy.
+Here are some that didn't fit anywhere else.

-With many of the families, generations back, we simply don't have any records beyond census, church or courthouse documents.
-Constructing a time line from this, with no personal stories, always seems to make things look grimmer than they probably were.
-The happy times just don't make the news.
+With many of the families, generations back, we don't have any records beyond census, church, or courthouse documents.
+Constructing a timeline from this, with no personal stories, always seems to make things look grimmer than they probably were.
+The happy times don't often make the news.

 Some sobering facts: anyone who's done much looking at tombstones or cemetery records has found a name or two which are not a part of the known family, and closer inspection shows the awful truth-the birth and death dates nearly coinciding.
 The rates of infant mortality could be astounding a century and more ago.
 More tragic is the discovery of a mother's death coinciding with the birth of a child.
-I've found several of those, and suspected a few more.
+I've found several of those, and I've suspected a few more.